Andrew Zbik, senior financial adviser at CreationWealth, explains redundancy pay and some options for what to do with the money.

 It is wise to look back at your employment contract to cross-check any entitlements that apply in the event of redundancy.
-Secondly, if you are employed under an Award or Enterprise Agreement, the details of your redundancy entitlements will be included there.
+If you are employed under an Award or Enterprise Agreement, the details of your redundancy entitlements will be included there.
 Fair Work has a list of public sector and enterprise awards, or you can check out its longer list of private sector awards.
-If you are a member of a union, the member services arm will be able to provide guidance as well.
+If you are a member of a union, the member services arm should be able to provide guidance as well.

 Can I negotiate a higher redundancy payout?

-The statutory requirements of a redundancy such as annual leave, long-service leave, sick leave and conditions that may be linked to an employment award or employment contract generally cannot be negotiated.
+The statutory requirements of a redundancy – such as annual leave, long service leave, sick leave and conditions that may be linked to an employment award or employment contract – generally cannot be negotiated.

 However, do you have a unique knowledge of the company’s intellectual property?
 Or were you a key person in a client or supplier relationship?
 These kinds of circumstances may put you in a position to potentially negotiate a gratuity or ‘golden handshake’ which is more generous than a typical redundancy payment.